Bridging the gap between man and machine.

 Today, eye tracking is an established technology that is being employed in a number of scientific and commercial areas:

-By integrating eye tracking technology in cars, drowsiness or inattentiveness in the driver can be detected and prevented before accidents occur.
-Eye tracking also enable driver identification, which opens possibilities for seamlessly adapting in-cabin comfort and information systems after personal preferences.
+By integrating eye-tracking technology in cars, drowsiness or inattentiveness in the driver can be detected and prevented before accidents occur.
+Eye tracking also enables driver identification, which opens possibilities for seamlessly adapting in-cabin comfort and information systems after personal preferences.
 Furthermore, eye tracking technology is also a key factor when it comes to developing fully autonomous cars in the future.

 Aerospace & Defense

-Eye tracking is an invaluable tool for pre-testing and learning more about human behaviour when designing next generation interfaces and environments.
+Eye tracking is an invaluable tool for pre-testing and learning more about human behavior when designing next-generation interfaces and environments.
 Today, it’s used in simulators, surveillance, security and military applications.

 In medicine, eye tracking technology makes a difference in research, education and practical situations, such as giving a surgeon the freedom to control important functions with a look when the hands are occupied.

-To clinical scientists and researchers, eye tracking opens new opportunities for studying human behaviour in fields such as psychology, behavioural sciences, neuroscience, ophthalmology and learning.
+To clinical scientists and researchers, eye tracking opens new opportunities for studying human behavior in fields such as psychology, behavioral sciences, neuroscience, ophthalmology, and learning.

 Interacting with a computer will be radically different tomorrow.
 Already, eye tracking can complement or replace the mouse for increased efficiency and a smoother user experience.
 To disabled individuals, eye tracking can bring greater freedom to communicate, use computers and interact with the world.

-Eye tracking lets companies and organisations communicate more efficiently, by studying how consumers react to and interpret an interface, a new product or a commercial environment.
+Eye tracking lets companies and organizations communicate more efficiently, by studying how consumers react to and interpret an interface, a new product or a commercial environment.